 If you are that kind of active person, your morning likely begins with Fajr prayer.
 After the Fajr, it is time to start your day in preparation for classes at school/university.

 The classes are held till midday (Zuhr time), or even till late evening (Maghrib time).
 Add to that the traffic congestion (in some countries), and what you have is an exhausted student who can only think of endless hours of sleep.

-How can an individual balance his/her time to engage in community service, develop extra-curricular activities, complete school assignments on time, prepare for exams, increase in worship, focus during prayers, spend quality time with friends and family, and work on a part-time basis?
+How can you prepare for exams, increase in worship, focus during prayers, spend quality time with friends and family, and work on a part-time basis?

 1- Understand Your Intentions

-Every step that you take towards the mosque is rewarded.
+Every step that you take toward the mosque is rewarded.
 Every morsel that you feed your spouse is rewarded.
 So, what about all the halal activities that you toil with throughout the day?